ComposableFi/whitepaper/whitepaper.md

 This feature can also be used to link blockchain addresses to names (e.g: nicknames).
 Nameservices improve the semantic meaning of decentralized protocols, help the inexperienced user, bridge different platforms, decrease the possibility of making errors when creating transactions, and contribute to promoting identity and digital ownership on Web3.

-While other projects have already explored the benefits of using nameservices [@ProtonchainBlockchain].
-To the best of our knowledge, Composable Finance will be the first one to provide cross-chain and cross-layer nameservice support.
+While other projects have already explored the benefits of using nameservices [@ProtonchainBlockchain], to the best of our knowledge, Composable Finance will be the first one to provide cross-chain and cross-layer nameservice support.
 Providing nameservice support on a single chain is relatively trivial.
 However, maintaining nameservices across different layers and chains poses new challenges.
 We will take care of the details such as key management, data synchronization, and finality on different chains so that the whole process is translucent to the final user.
-Therefore, no matter the network or the token, we will be able to support names and addresses indistinctly.
+Therefore, no matter the network or the token, we will support names and addresses indistinctly.

-Nameservices help to accomplish our vision of less fragmented and more accessible blockchain space.
-Where a single interface helps to leverage the composability of the DeFi space, unlocking its full potential and enabling new projects.
+Nameservices help accomplish our vision of a less fragmented and more accessible blockchain space where a single interface allows us to leverage the composability of the DeFi space, unlocking its full potential and enabling new projects.

 ## 4.2 Indexers and Solvers {#sec:indexers}
-As mentioned beforehand, constructing a dynamic graph and finding the best route within it, are the main challenges our routing layer faces.
+As mentioned beforehand, constructing a dynamic graph and finding the best route are the main challenges our routing layer faces.
 In achieving these goals, we also want to ensure the decentralization and auditability of the solution.
-For this reason, we introduce two parties, which can be run by anyone, that will have a crucial role in the protocol:
+For this reason, we introduce two parties, which anyone can run, that will have a crucial role in the protocol:

 * Indexers will act as oracles and will help to update the graph of interconnected chains and bridges.
 Every time there is a change in the topology of the network (new bridges/chains, network disruptions, significant changes in costs, etc.), indexers will notify it.
 Indexers notifications will be weighted and taken into account to update the main graph.
 Indexers will obtain rewards in rewards in the function of the utility of the updates and a slashing mechanism will be used to prevent malicious indexers.